 But many of these estates were developed in the 1930’s along with another class of housing developed by private builders and due to their age there are some key factors to look out for.

 So grab a cup of coffee, pull up a seat and get ready to learn a little bit of history on how these properties came about and the key elements you should look out for if you’re looking to develop or invest in these 1930’ style ex-council and art deco houses.

-There are few positives which can be written about the First World War, however the loss of life in the conflict across all classes caused great social change in the following decades and had a marked effect on housing in Britain.
+There are few positives which can be written about the First World War, however, the loss of life in the conflict across all classes caused a great social change in the following decades and had a marked effect on housing in Britain.

 At the same time the atrocious conditions the working classes had to live in were highlighted by the poor health of recruits during the later stages of the war, and with the Russian Revolution fresh in the mind the Government realised that more spacious and healthy housing would have to be provided.

-With the low cost of suburban land compared with that in city centers builders could afford to provide less densely packed housing hence the large semi set in spacious front and rear gardens became the standard design during these Inter War years.
+With the low cost of suburban land compared with that in city centres, builders could afford to provide less densely packed housing hence the large semi set in spacious front and rear gardens became the standard design during these inter-war years.

 There was a wide variety of styles available which could be implied by simply adding a few appropriate details or cladding to this basic form of semi detached house.